 You May Also Like: 5 Productivity Tips For Entrepreneurs

-So, What Are the New Trends with Affiliate Marketing?
+So, What Are the New Trends in the Affiliate Marketing Industry?

 Okay, let's talk about influencers over bloggers… Affiliate marketers have, in the past, been influential bloggers who write and manage blogs with a specific dedicated, niche type of readership.
 Although it's very likely that bloggers will always benefit from affiliate marketing partnerships, it's very likely that social media influencers will comprise the lion's share of the affiliate market going forward.